1. Policy on Harassment –

 - File complaints with the Department of Education concerning any alleged failure to comply with FERPA’s requirements.

 Students have a right to a response to a reasonable request for explanations and interpretations of the student’s educational records.
 Students seeking explanations or interpretations of their educational record may make an appointment with the Associate Dean of the Graduate School or Associate Dean for Student Affairs-Medical Education, as appropriate based on the student’s program.
-If the Associate Dean is unable to provide a satisfactory explanation, the student will be referred to the Dean of the Graduate School or Dean for Medical Education, as appropriate.
+If the Associate Dean is unable to provide a satisfactory explanation, the student will be referred to the Dean for Graduate Education or Dean for Medical Education, as appropriate.

 B. Limitation on Access –